danja/erf/README.md

 3. **Web GUI** - Interactive force-directed graph visualization
 4. **CLI**

-## Status : 2025-10-01
+## Status : 2025-10-02

-I think all the code is in place, but not necessarily in the right order.
-GUI works a treat, MCP needs testing, CLI is only a fragment.
+It all appears to basically work on my setup, ymmv.
+Gives a very optimistic view of a particular codebase I know is messy, so take reports with a pinch of salt.

 ## Quick Start